 Your agent’s role in bringing in buyers is important.
 Real estate professionals have a large variety of tools at their disposal, such as social media followers, agency resources, and the Multiple Listing Service (MLS) to ensure your house is viewed by the most buyers.
 Investopedia explains why it’s risky to sell on your own without the network an agent provides:

 “You don’t have relationships with clients, other agents, or a real estate agency to bring the largest pool of potential buyers to your home.
 A smaller pool of potential buyers means less demand for your property, which can translate into waiting longer to sell your home and possibly not getting as much money as your house is worth.”

-3. Understand the Documentation, Including the Fine Print
+3. A Professional Understands the Fine Print

 The buyer, who wants the best deal possible

 The buyer’s agent, who will use their expertise to advocate for the buyer